hmccarty/FlameWardenDrone/README.md

 # Purpose
 This code runs in tangent with the Flame Warden project.
 Flame Warden was a data aggregation tool for first responders.
 This project was submitted in part for the NXP Hovergames.
 For more information on the project, [check here](https://www.hackster.io/flame-warden/flame-warden-658163).

-Running the main module will create an instance that does basic vision processing for detected fires`then posts detected hotspots to the linked Google Firebase.
+Running the main module will create an instance that does basic vision processing for detected fires then posts the detected hotspots to a linked Google Firebase.

 # Dependencies
 - Python 2.7